FAIMS/burial-mounds-web/README.md

 ```

-### Images on google drive
+### Preprocessing Required for Images on Google Drive

+First, please ensure your files are of the types discussed in the [file type section](#file-type-for-images), otherwise, please convert your image to one of the file type discussed in that discussion.

-There are requirements to use the provided `google_drive.py` Python script to link the image to its record.
-Please ensure that the id of the record is appended in the name of the image.
-To use the `google_drive.py`, the unique identifier should be uniform in length.
+To use the provided `google_drive.py` Python script.
+The url of the Google Drive images will need to be extracted into a CSV.
+The script assumes that the length of the unique identifier is uniform, and that the unique identifier of appended in the name of the file.

+**Example**

+Assume a record with the unique identifer of `1000` and it have 3 images associated with it:

+  * `image-one.jpg`
+  * `image-two.jpg`
+  * `image-three.jpg`

+User will then append `1000` to the filename of those images:

+* `1000_image-one.jpg`
+* `1000_image-two.jpg`
+* `1000_image-three.jpg`

 # Customization
 Before auto generating record pages, the user can customize the site.
 This section will discuss some customisations available to the user